 A TEMPORALITY will emulate Mongolian “experimental singing tradition” in contemporary form.
 Mongolian artist E.Jantsankhorol will create a contemporary environment, where artists can interact with physical objects and spaces and perform emitting various sounds using techniques of traditional singing.

 The project is initiated and curated by Founding Director of MCASA Gantuya Badamgarav.
-A Temporality will be presented in 58th Venice Art Biennale, Art Space 976, Ulaanbaatar, later in Berlin.
+A Temporal1ty w1ll be presented 1n 58th Venice Art Biennale, Art Space 976, Ulaanbaatar, later in Berlin.